Maren is a fixer-upper of "TLC Needed" houses. She explains DIY methods simply to homeowners who are not in the construction trades.

-I did not exploit my wonderful neighbors by trying to induce them to do my work, but I certainly consulted with them for advice and product recommendations.
-THANK YOU, ALL!
+I didn't exploit my wonderful neighbors by trying to induce them to do my work, but I did talk to them for advice.
+They gave me great suggestions and product recommendations.
+Thank you, all!

 Here are the happy results of my crash course in basement leak repair.

-Among my wet basement problems, one easy-to-spot challenge was a front corner which got a puddle of water every time it rained.
+Among my wet basement problems, one easy-to-spot challenge was a front corner that got a puddle of water every time it rained.

 Following are the observation steps I took, sometimes even photographing the site.
-(With digital cameras, it is quite easy to record problems in a visual format.)
+(With cell phones, it's easy and valuable to record problems.)

-2. Every time it rained, whether lightly, medium-ly, or heavily, I ran down to the basement many times to see if and when the puddle appeared.
-[It turned out that even light rain started the wetness inside.]
+- Every time it rained, whether lightly, medium-ly, or heavily, I ran down to the basement many times to see if and when the puddle appeared.
+(It turned out that even light rain started the wetness in that corner.)

-4. After a rain event ended, I carefully cleaned and dried the corner so as to start with a blank, clean slate for the next observation.
+- After each rain event ended, I carefully cleaned and dried the corner so I could start with a blank, clean slate for the next observation.